bhisaac/5eFP/5eFP-SRD.md

 An encounter is a special term used in 5eFP that describes all the related scenes that arise concerning a specific part of the story.
 An encounter might be stumbling upon a creature or creatures, talking with traveling merchants, or the span of an entire building or dungeon.
 An encounter typically lasts until the scene changes or until the encounter resolves.
 An encounter scene with hostile creatures, for example, only resolves after the creatures are dealt with in some way--either by overcoming them with force or by influencing them through persuasion or guile.
 Once the encounter ends, all encounter effects and features added during that encounter also end.

+### Minion Creature Encounters

+5eFP uses minion rules for creature encounters to expedite gameplay without sacrificing the action.
+Creatures in a minion creature encounter uses the same game statistics provided except for the following changes:

+- They cannot cannot resist PC effects or features
+- They never deal more than 1 point of damage
+- They are defeated or otherwise resolved if dealt any amount of damage

 ### Advantage

 Sometimes a special ability or spell tells you that you have advantage on a roll.
 When that happens, you make the roll twice, choosing the better result.